|

 Portions of the Farm River estuary have been saved.

-of two contiguous parcels, with pristine marsh, dramatic rock outcroppings,
+parcels, with pristine marsh, dramatic rock outcroppings, woodlands,

-woodlands, and open space with facilities that will be used for
+and open space with facilities that will be used for outdoor education,

 Mountain, which is part of the largest contiguous area of